 Thankfully, you can turn to some useful home remedies to help alleviate anxiety.
-And unlike some powerful pharmaceutical treatments for anxiety, these options have no harmful side
+And unlike some powerful pharmaceutical treatments for anxiety, these options have no harmful side effects.

 Chamomile has two chemicals that promote relaxation: apigenin and luteolin.
 According to a study at the University of Pennsylvania Medical Center, taking chamomile supplements regularly for eight weeks will significantly reduce the symptoms of anxiety.
 To make the elixir at home, you will need two to three teaspoons of dried chamomile and hot water.
 Steep the dried chamomile in hot water for three minutes and then strain.
 Add honey and cinnamon to it and drink this tea a few times a day.

 Rich in theanine content, green tea also helps reduce anxiety.
 Infuse a green tea bag in a warm cup of water for two-three minutes.
 Sip and enjoy.

 Lavender relaxes the body, and can help individuals overcome depression.
 Mix lavender essential oil with one teaspoon of olive or almond oil; add four drops of this mixture to two cups of boiled water and inhale the steam to ease anxiety.
 Bringing a soothing effect to the nervous system, lavender oil can also be used for massaging the neck, shoulders and back, until your condition improves.